Taking your breast health into your own hands means getting to know your breasts, checking them regularly and watching for any changes.

-- Seek professional advice if you notice any persistent or sudden change.
+- Seek professional advice if you notice any sudden or persistent change.

 - There’s no right or wrong way to observe your breasts.
-There’s no one “best” method to follow.
 Use the method that works best for you.

 - There’s also no “best” time to observe your breasts.
 The key is to observe them regularly.
 Set a regular time that’s easiest for you.

 Take action... encourage women you know – family, friends, co-workers – to be on the alert.
+When you notice a recent or persistent change, see a professional quickly.
+Don’t forget that the presence of one of these signs doesn’t necessarily mean that you have breast cancer.
 Here are the most important signs to watch for:

 - Changes in size or shape of the breast